 creates right- and left-moving Dirac fermions with the correct Fermi statistics~\cite{Mandelstam1975}.
-Notice that $\psi_\pm$ contains the exponential soliton operator of ~\eqref{eq:o1} with $\zeta=\sqrt{\pi}$, implying that these fermions are precisely the quantum solitons of the sine--Gordon field $\varphi$ appearing in ~\eqref{eq:H4-main}.
+Notice that $\hat{\psi}_\pm$ contains the exponential soliton operator of ~\eqref{eq:o1} with $\zeta=\sqrt{\pi}$, implying that these fermions are precisely the quantum solitons of the sine-Gordon field $\hat{\varphi}$ appearing in ~\eqref{eq:H4-main}.

 The remarkable feature of ~\eqref{eq:o2} is the emergence of a finite momentum shift